 -

-They must protect the tendons and fetlock against hard impacts (branches, logs, fixed obstacles).
+They must protect the tendons and fetlock against heavy impacts (branches, logs, fixed obstacles).

 -

-Cross-country specific models are designed not to retain water and to dry quickly, to avoid any added weight after a water jump.
+Cross-country specific models are designed not to retain water and to dry quickly, avoiding any extra weight after a water jump.

 -

-Technical materials (such as carbon or Solimbra) are often preferred to combine strength and lightness.
+Technical materials (such as carbon or Solimbra) are often preferred, combining strength and lightness.

-👉 In short: in cross-country, closed boots are true "light armour" — offering real protection for the legs during intense, sustained effort.
+👉 In short: in cross-country, closed boots are true "lightweight armour" — offering serious protection for the legs during intense, prolonged effort.

-But what does that look like in practice? 🐴
+But in practice, what does that actually look like? 🐴

 Button or velcro closure: which to choose?

-It often comes down to personal preference, but also practicality:
+It's often a matter of personal preference, but also of practicality:

 -

-Velcro fastenings: adjustable, quick to put on and suited to all leg shapes ✨
+Velcro closures: adjustable, quick to put on and suited to all leg shapes ✨

 -

-Button fastenings: more durable in all weathers and better at standing the test of time 🔥
+Button closures: more durable in all weathers, they stand up better to wear over time 🔥

-Leather, carbon or Solimbra: which material to go for?
+Leather, carbon or Solimbra: which material is best?

 Each material has its advantages: